 Location.
-44° 32.383′ N, 69° 37.725′ W. Marker is in Winslow, Maine, in Kennebec County.
-Marker can be reached from Halifax Street (U.S. 201) 0.2 miles north of China Road (Maine Route 137).
+44° 32.354′ N, 69° 37.73′ W. Marker is in Winslow, Maine, in Kennebec County.
+Marker can be reached from Halifax Street (U.S. 201) 0.2 miles north of China Road (Maine Route 137), on the left when traveling north.
+Marker is located within the Fort Halifax National Historic Site, near east side of the historic blockhouse.
 Touch for map.
-Marker is located within the Fort Halifax National Historic Site, near north end of the parking lot.
 Marker is in this post office area: Waterville ME 04901, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Fort Halifax (within shouting distance of this marker); Immigration (approx. half a mile away); Waterville Maine WWI Marker (approx. 0.8 miles away); Waterville Maine Veteran's Park (approx. 0.8 miles away); Waterville Maine Civil War Memorial (approx. 0.8 miles away); Heritage of the Kennebec River (approx. 3.6 miles away); a different marker also named Heritage of the Kennebec River (approx. 3.7 miles away); VFW 6924 Veterans Memorial (approx. 4 miles away).
+Fort Halifax Park (within shouting distance of this marker); Immigration (approx. 0.6 miles away); Lombard Log Hauler (approx. 0.6 miles away); The Two Cent Bridge (approx. 0.8 miles away); Waterville Maine WWI Marker (approx. 0.8 miles away); Waterville Maine Veteran's Park (approx. 0.8 miles away); Waterville Maine Civil War Memorial (approx. 0.8 miles away); Heritage of the Kennebec River (approx. 3.6 miles away).

-Related markers.
-Click here for a list of markers that are related to this marker.
+Related markers. list of markers that are related to this marker.
 Fort Halifax National Historic Site